 ENVIRONMENT OF TESTING TO BE CARRIED OUT

-Since it is difficult to locate a venue and gather everyone at a specific time, the testing is done online through Microsoft Teams.
+Since it is difficult to locate a venue and to gather everyone at a specific time, the testing is done online through Microsoft Teams.
 Additionally, there are significant financial savings because there is no location rental fees.
 Microsoft Teams was chosen because it is simple to use, free and accessible to all users.
 It also contains a feature called "share screen" that makes it easier for users to operate the system and let others see how it works.

 HARDWARE, PREPARATIONS AND TRAINING PRIOR TO TESTING

 The hardware that is required to conduct this testing phase is basically a laptop or computer and any device that can connect to internet (Wi-Fi).
 The testers only have to download the Microsoft Teams and ensure they have a reliable connection before starting the testing.
-Then, on a specific date, all the testers will join in the meeting online and receive some briefings on how the system will function.
+Then, on a specific date, all of the testers will join the online meeting and receive some briefings on how the system will function.
 The Xampp server must be installed on each tester's laptop or computer, and the sql file must be imported into phpMyAdmin.
 In addition to this, the testers are required to share their screens during testing in case any mistakes are discovered.

 TEST SCHEDULE